 Our work is guided by a trans-cultural, comparative approach.
 We are particularly interested in the global diversity of science communication and therefore try to learn from collaborating in projects with more than 80 different institutions worldwide.
-The department also activiely contributes to networks such as PCST, RedPOP, and EASST.
+Our group also activiely contributes to networks such as PCST, RedPOP, and EASST.

 Our focus on socio-political dimensions of science communication, could be framed as an 'Open Science Communication', emphasising the shared responsibilities among different stakeholders of science.

-The research projects conducted by our department, include six EU-funded "Horizon 2020" projects at the moment, such as the coordination of a research consortium of 25 partners ("NUCLEUS") working on institutional governance issues.
-Other projects such as RRING or Ô, focus on social innovation and social appropriation of science, including highly interdisciplinary forms of participatory design and stakeholder management.
-The CREATIONS project has worked on integrating arts in science education for the past three years.
+At the moment, our research includes five EU-funded "Horizon 2020" projects, such as the coordination of "NUCLEUS" where we are working on communication issues of anticipatory institutional governance and culture change.
+Other projects such as RRING, GRRIP, TeRRIFICA and Ô, focus on social innovation and social appropriation of science, including highly interdisciplinary forms of participatory design and stakeholder management.
+The CREATIONS project focused on integrating arts in science education for the past three years.

 The department co-hosts Europe's largest Summer School for Science Communication ("STEAM"), which was funded through the Erasmus+ scheme for three years, and was then turned into a social enterprise.